 Economically, cash values are policyholder assets in the custody of the insurance company.
 Rather than surrendering their policies to obtain funds, policyholders may elect to borrow an amount not greater than the cash value from the insurance company on the security of their cash values.
 In the United States and some other countries, cash value policies are required to allow such borrowing privileges.
 Of course, the policyholder pays interest on the loan.
-Traditionally, U.S. insurers offered fixed-rate policy loans, but as interest rate volatility increased in the 1970s and 1980s, most companies began issuing policies with an indexed loan interest rate call option.
+Traditionally, U.S. insurers offered fixed-rate policy loans, but as interest rate volatility increased in the 1970s and 1980s, most companies began issuing policies with an indexed loan interest rate.
+When the interest rate is fixed, the policy loan provision is an interest rate call option.
 The value of the option increases with the volatility of interest rates.